fawzaanshaikh/100-days-of-code/log.md

 **Today's Progress**: Was working on unjumbling my repository up on GitHub and studied a bit more about the same so that the collaboration for the project can go better.
 Also did a bit of competitive programming.

 **Thoughts**: I have completed 1/10th of my challenge.
 It feels really good to be accountable to myself and be productive throughout the challenge till now.

+### Day 11: March 28, 2021

+**Today's Progress**: Learnt how to make sites responsive.
+Refactored some code from a collaborator and still fixing the bugs.